ecoAPM/xunit.ts/README.md

 or
 `yarn add --dev xunit.ts`

-If you are building your tests using `webpack`, you'll need to alias `xunit.ts` to `xunit` due to how `ts-loader` works.
-Any references to `xunit.ts` should be also replaced with `xunit`.
-This is not necessary for any other compiler/bundler.

 ### Configure your test project
 At a minimum, your `tsconfig.json` will require the following:
 ```json